-With more than 80 courses available, SSP is a suitable option both for students seeking a more general security background and those seeking to specialize in a particular area.
+With about 80 different courses offered each semester, SSP is a suitable option both for students seeking a more general security background and those seeking to specialize in a particular area.
 Students can also take approved courses elsewhere in Georgetown University or in the Washington D.C. area.

 - The course seeks to provide students with a basic understanding of the major theories and concepts used in security studies.
 Students survey theories of war and peace – and the related dynamics of deterrence, coercion, cooperation, and intervention – in order to give them general frameworks for analyzing international security issues in any era.

 - The course examines the origins of the major interstate conflicts of the past century, including World War I, World War II, and the Cold War, in order to give students both historical grounding and an appreciation of the applicability of theory to evidence.